 Ethereum Smart Contract Use Cases

 There are multiple use cases of Ethereum smart contract use cases.
-Let’s briefly go through them one by one.
+Let’s briefly go through the Ethereum smart contract applications one by one.

 People want transparency and smart contracts can help the voting systems to provide that.
 This way, there will be no politics and conspiracy around voting.
 The ledger-based solution can easily trace votes and ensure that the results are as accurate as possible.

-Smart contracts can also improve voter’s turnout as it can be made to work with digital identity which does not require to fill up forms.
+Smart contracts can also improve voter turnout as they can be made to work with a digital identity which does not require filling up forms.
 Voters can choose to vote through a secure online system — improving the chance to pick a fair government party to power.

 Other benefits include transparency, accuracy, and automated systems.
 Clearly, there is no point in moving back and forth for approvals and discussions when you have a single source of information distribution that does not rely on a centralized approach.

-It improves processing to a whole new level with no dependency on other processes and less chances of misinformation sharing and usage.
+It improves processing to a whole new level with no dependency on other processes and fewer chances of misinformation sharing and usage.
 It also takes care of settlements and lawsuits.

 Automobile is yet another use-case for smart contracts.
 The automobile industry can use smart contracts when it comes to self-driving.